karabaja4/vscode-explorer-git-status/README.md

 ![alt text](https://karabaja4.blob.core.windows.net/public/gitstatus2.png)

-You can modify the colors inside the source coe.
+You can modify the colors inside the source code and reminify `dist.min.js`.

 # About